crystal-lang/crystal-book/syntax_and_semantics/exception_handling.md

 ## Short syntax form

-Exception handling has a short syntax form: assume a method definition is an implicit `begin ... end` expression, then specify `rescue`, `else`, and `ensure` clauses:
+Exception handling has a short syntax form: assume a method or block definition is an implicit `begin ... end` expression, then specify `rescue`, `else`, and `ensure` clauses:

 ```crystal
 def some_method